 - 5/6 medium carrots, peeled and cut into large chunks

 - 1 small or ½ a large butternut squash, halved, deseeded and some diced into small pieces and some larger pieces.

 - 500ml beef or vegetable stock

 - 1 tablespoon of balsamic vinegar

 - Preheat your oven to 160C/140C fan/gas mark 2.

-- Add the sage leaves and garlic and fry for a further minute.
+- Tie some sprigs of fresh thyme together and add them with the bay leaves and the garlic and fry for a further minute.

-- Add all of your vegetables, tomato purée, wine, stock and bay leaves and gently stir together.
+- Add all of your vegetables, tomato purée, wine, balsamic vinegar and stock and gently stir together.

 - Season generously with freshly ground black pepper and a little salt, remember the bacon will be salty.

-- Bring to the boil, place a lid on top, then cook in the preheated oven until the meat is tender.
+- Bring to a gentle boil, place a tight fitting lid on top, then cook in the preheated oven until the meat is tender.
 How long this takes depends on the cut of meat you are using and how large the cubes of beef are.
 The best way to test is to break the a piece of the meat with a fork and if it falls apart easily, it’s ready.
 It usually takes 3 hours in my oven.